ksoichiro/RichButtons/README.md

 ### Eclipse

-* The 'library' folder is the main library.
+* The 'richbuttons' folder is the main library.
 Please import it into the Eclipse or other IDEs.
 * Or just copy files in the library folder into your project.

 ### Gradle

+Add a dependency to your build.gradle.

 ```groovy
 dependencies {